codelav/ondato-api-php-client/README.md

 ### Notes

-- Accept header is mandatory, as it otherwise server will return multipart response when sending multipart request
+- Accept header is mandatory, as it otherwise server will return multipart response when sending multipart request;
-- base_uri is root uri of Ondato API without specific path
+- base_uri is root uri of Ondato API without specific path;

 # TODO

-- add factory for quick client building via DI
+- add factory for quick client building via DI;
-- tests
+- tests;
-- client exceptions remap to specific exceptions
+- client exceptions remap to specific exceptions;

 # Contribution/Maintaining

-Library is maintainable as it's needed.
+- Library is maintainable as it's needed.
 Any contribution/fixes/improvements are appreciated;

-This library is not related to Ondato as itself.
+- This library is not related to Ondato itself.
 It's just an integration.
 So only this repository related stuff is discussed within this repository;

 # License